 Stop 4 - Hedge Rows

 Hedges and fence rows provide travel lanes, food, cover, and nesting sites for many species of wildlife.
 Quail, song birds, rabbits, deer, raccoons, opossums, and foxes all benefit from hedgerows.
 Hedges and fencerows also protect the soil from wind and water erosion.
 Hedges are maintained by plowing, burning, or mowing adjacent to the hedge to keep it from spreading.
 Control of trees within the hedge is essential to prevent shading out of the desirable hedge plants that require full sun.
-Trees within the hedge are controlled mechanically or with herbicides such as DuPont Krenite® S.

 The Wildlife Research Project at Chesapeake Farms, which is conducted in cooperation with several universities, has discovered that rabbits prefer dense hedges that are bordered by strips of mowed grass.
 Songbirds are most plentiful along the edge of woods that are bordered by a hedge.